lau/calendar/README.md

 representations to a database.
 And later work with them in an easy and safe manner.

+## Phoenix

+If you want to use Calendar with Phoenix, there is a library that takes care of that: https://github.com/lau/phoenix_calendar

 ## Raison d'être

 The purpose of Calendar is to have an easy to use library for handling